xXleowXx/gitlab-charts/doc/charts/registry/index.md

 ### Optional

-- `profiling.stackdriver.secret`: If stackdriver profiling is enabled and you need to provide a service account credentials then the value in this secret (in the `credentials` key by default) is a base64 encoded GCP service account credentials (which are themselves originally JSON)
+- `profiling.stackdriver.secret`: If stackdriver profiling is enabled and you need to provide service account credentials, then the value in this secret (in the `credentials` key by default) is a base64 encoded GCP service account credentials (which are themselves originally JSON)